magfest/ubersystem/README.md

 Installation / Development
 ===========================

-Please see the deploy repository, [quickstart](https://github.com/ramsproject/quickstart), for information on installation and deployment.
+Check out the docs [Here](INSTALL.md) for information on how to install or setup a MAGFest-specific development environment.